 How AISPs are regulated?

 As already stated in the beginning, the AISP is based on the PSD2.
 It lays down the key points that must be considered by each Information Service Provider.
-Notably, apart from referring to the primary legislation that established this type of entity, Account Information Service Provider must consider data protection legislation.
+Notably, apart from referring to the primary legislation that established this type of entity, an Account Information Service Provider must consider data protection legislation.
 Such legislation as the UK national data protection legislation and General Data Protection Regulation are of great importance since it underpins the management of the data that lies at the core of the services provided by AISPs.

 PSP Lab knows in practice, not only in theory how FinTech business is managed and developed.
 We know the ins and outs of the regulatory approach and what must be present within the package that will be supplied to the regulator.
 We can assist you with the whole process of becoming a registered Account Information Service Provider (AISP) or to add this service to your portfolio if you are an authorised PI or EMI.
 Reach out to us today and we will gladly help you to turn your great idea into reality.
 Still unsure whether we are the right choice?
 In that case, we advise you to reach out to us for an initial free consultation to answer any questions that you might have.